defold/doc/docs/en/manuals/live-update.md

     aws_secret_access_key = <Secret access key>
     ```

-    The identifier specified within the brackets, in this example _defold-liveupdate-example_, is the same identifier that you should provide when configuring your projects Live update settings in the Defold editor.
+    The identifier specified within the brackets, in this example _defold-liveupdate-example_, is the same identifier that you should provide when configuring your project's Live update settings in the Defold editor.

     ![Live update settings](images/live-update/05-liveupdate-settings.png)